NETWAYS/advanced-puppet-training/design/01_classes.md

       }
     }

-* Contains all resources that don't enforce a service restart if they changed
+* Contains all resources that do enforce a service restart if they changed

 !SLIDE small